These are the best places to travel this summer

 Best for lazy weekends

 An Indigenous legend describes the Shenandoah Valley as a place where “the morning stars placed the brightest jewels from their crowns in the river," and it's truly a sight to behold.
-The plush, 200-mile-long valley is cradled between the rumpled peaks of the Blue Ridge to one side and the Alleghenies on the other, with the dazzling Shenandoah River meandering its length – a slow-moving ode to a stunning escape.
+The 140-mile-long valley, cradled between the rumpled peaks of the Blue Ridge and the Alleghenies, is an outdoor enthusiast’s dream.

 Best for vibrant neighborhoods

-Richmond has been around a long time.
-Incorporated in 1742, it became Virginia’s capital in 1780 – and the capital of the Confederacy during the Civil War.
-Thomas Jefferson designed the Capitol building, and Patrick Henry rattled off his “Give me liberty or give me death” speech at St John’s Church.
+Incorporated in 1742, Richmond has been around a long time.
+Thomas Jefferson designed the Capitol building and Patrick Henry delivered his “Give me liberty or give me death” speech at St John’s Church.
 You can’t throw a history book here without hitting a monument or museum (not that that’s a bad thing).

-But today this southern city is making waves not for its past but as an up-and-comer hub, with neighborhoods bursting with gastropubs, homegrown breweries and local boutiques, and outdoor adventures on the James River to boot.
-Henrico has 600 local restaurants and scores of shops, hotels and historic sites, while a plethora of breweries (Veil Brewing Co., Vasen Brewing, Ardent Craft Ales, etc.) await in Scott’s Addition.
+Today this southern city is making waves as an up-and-coming hub.
+Its neighborhoods are bursting with gastropubs, homegrown breweries and local boutiques, and outdoor adventures are thriving on the James River.
+Henrico County has 600 local restaurants and scores of shops, hotels and historic sites.
+Good times also await in Scott’s Addition, the city’s craft alcohol neighborhood, where you’ll find 13 breweries, cideries, meaderies, wineries and distilleries within walking distance of one another.

 Best for history buffs

-The desperate English struggled to survive at Jamestown, where they landed in 1607 and eked out a living.
-Here you can visit Historic Jamestowne, where the ruins of the original site are under archaeological excavation, and the adjacent Jamestown Settlement, a living-history museum with the reconstructed 1607 James Fort, a Native American Village and reproductions of the ships that brought colonists to these shores.
+Visit Historic Jamestowne, where the desperate English struggled to survive after arriving in 1607 while eking out a living.
+The original site’s ruins are currently under archaeological excavation.
+There’s also the adjacent Jamestown Settlement, a living-history museum consisting of the reconstructed 1607 James Fort, a Native American Village and reproductions of the ships that transported colonists.

-Nearby you’ll find the award-winning, 300-acre Colonial Williamsburg, a living-history museum that takes you back to the days when Williamsburg reigned as the Colonial Virginia’s capital.
-Historical shops, restaurants, and government buildings line reconstructed streets, where costumed interpreters break into role-playing—ask a Black soldier how he self-liberated, or the woman with the cream-white silk hat the best recipe for gingerbread.
+Nearby is the award-winning, 300-acre Colonial Williamsburg, a living-history museum that takes you back to the days when Williamsburg reigned as Colonial Virginia’s capital.
+Historical shops, restaurants, and government buildings line reconstructed streets, and there are several excellent galleries and museums to explore.

 5. Chincoteague